-NEET Chemistry Syllabus 2018
+NEET Chemistry Syllabus 2020

-Unit I: Some Basic Concepts of Chemistry
+Unit 1 – Some basic concepts of Chemistry

 - Atomic and molecular masses.
 Mole concept and molar mass; percentage composition and empirical and molecular formula; chemical reactions, stoichiometry and calculations based on stoichiometry.